Hamza-b93/ModScan/README.md

 > **Important:** Always stop the Node.js server before closing Steam.
 >
-> Because the application initialises the Steam API using Arma 3's application ID, Steam shows Arma 3 as "running" while the server is active.
+> Because the application initialises the Steam API using ARMA 3's application ID, Steam shows ARMA 3 as "running" while the server is active.
 If you close Steam while the server is still running, Steam can crash (SIGSEGV in its internal thread).
 The correct shutdown order is:
 >
 > 1. Close the browser tab.
 > 2. Stop the server (`Ctrl+C` in the terminal, or close the terminal window).